bitterjug/devjournal-crypto/devjournal.markdown

 view that watches the relevant collection, and renders when there are changes and is in charge of adding rows when new subindicators come into existence.

+## 2014-02-20 11:01 Thursday

+ - [ ] Change the url for results page to /result/<n>

+ - [ ] The Result page has url `/logframe/1/` but there should be only one Logframe in the system, so maybe the url should be  `/result/<n>` which is the result uniqe ID

+ - [ ] Make fixture with v4c logframe data in.

+ - [ ] Deploy to staging server.